SuprithChandrashekar/SuprithChandraShekar.github.io/_projects/HW5dot1.md

 **Export Process & Issues Encountered**
 <p>
-During development, generating a high-quality PNG using Plotly's <code>write_image</code> function caused significant performance issues.
-The static export process took a long time and occasionally resulted in fatal JavaScript memory errors due to the heavy data load (thousands of nodes and tens of thousands of edges).
-To mitigate this, I experimented with using the WebGL-based <code>Scattergl</code> trace for rendering.
+During development, generating a high-quality interactive plots using Altair's <code>write_image</code> function caused significant performance issues and crashed the kernel even after using the </code>alt.data_transformers.disable_max_rows()</code>.
+The execution and export process took a long time and occasionally resulted in fatal JavaScript memory errors due to the heavy data load (thousands of nodes and tens of thousands of edges).
+To mitigate this, I experimented with using the Plotly and <code>Scattergl</code> trace for rendering.
 Although this improved performance somewhat, the export process still remained resource intensive.
 As an alternative, I also explored using Matplotlib for a simpler static image export.
 </p>

 <br>